 For decades we have known that the Western diet is too high in refined sugars.
 There have been many ways in which this has been addressed, mostly in terms of reducing the amount of sweet foods in our diet and finding other ways to sweeten foods.
 Agave nectar is one of the sweeteners that was introduced as an alternative.

 Currently, the sugar in the Western diet is still there in too great a quantity, but for the most part it has changed it's form.
 For reasons purely to do with profitability, the sugar of choice in mainstream Western food has gone from cane or beet sugar to corn syrup.
 Corn syrup is high in fructose, and so we are beginning to see health problems specifically related to excessive fructose consumption.

 Agave nectar is also primarily fructose, and so it is in recent years getting identified by some nutritionists as not healthful.
 We don't argue with this: sugar in any form shouldn't be marketed or thought of as a health food!
 Seriously, however, this is something to be aware of, and for some of us, the most healthful choice may be avoiding fructose in general.

 For us, a healthful diet means eating a wide variety of whole foods, with an emphasis on locally produced and organic foods.
 Sweeteners such as honey, agave or coconut sugar can harmoniously play a part as essential flavors for many dishes and treats, but they are used sparingly.
 Keeping things varied, balanced, and of high quality is key to making a diet like this work, so any added sugar takes the form of complex, natural sugars that aren't out of proportion to the rest of what we are eating.
 This approach to nutrition and health is the foundation of everything we produce at Tiny Isle, and we consider raw, organic agave nectar an appropriate part of that approach.

-It is our intention that Tiny Isle truffles and fudge be consumed as occasional treats within the context of a healthful general diet.
+It is our intention that Tiny Isle truffles and fudge be enjoyed as occasional treats within the context of a healthful general diet.